 - Add confectioners’ sugar, cocoa and corn syrup and pulse till combined.
 Add the 1/3 cup rum and pulse to combine.
 If necessary, slowly add more rum to the food processor until the mixture comes together and forms a mass around the blade or holds together when you pinch it.

-- Using a teaspoon or a #100 scoop, scoop out balls from the processor, roll them gently with your hands into irregular-shaped balls, and drop them into a plate (or shallow tupperware) filled with a thin layer of powdered sugar.
-Shake the vessel to coat the balls, then transfer balls to an airtight storage container until you are ready to serve them.
-Store in the fridge or freeze for up to 3 months.
+- Using a teaspoon or a #100 scoop, scoop out balls from the processor, roll them gently with your hands to form balls, then drop them onto a plate (or shallow tupperware) filled with a thin layer of powdered sugar.
+Shake the vessel to coat the balls, then transfer the balls to an airtight storage container until you are ready to serve them.
+Store at room temperature for up to a week or freeze for up to 3 months.
 Bring to room temperature briefly before serving.

 - Prep Time: 30 minutes